ipnet taskq can outlive ipnet_stack_t (or netstack in general) and panic

 We've asked the user to gather a crash dump, hopefully a reference will be added to this bug when he does.

-Updated by Dan McDonald over 6 years ago
+Updated by Dan McDonald almost 9 years ago

 Rich Lowe wrote: